 Optimum Display ScalesTNP allows you to type in any scale you wish into the toolbar.
 While this is great for many applications, certain map scales will adversely affect TNP's overall performance.
 For best results, use map scales of: 1:2,257, 1:4,514, 1:9,028, 1:18,056, and 1:36,112.

 How do I know if the "engine" is corrupt?If the maps are not displaying properly, or appear gray or scrambled, then it is likely that the temporary map cache needs to be cleaned up.
 However, if the maps appear black or Terrain Navigator Pro is constantly shutting down unexpectedly, then the map engine is likely fully corrupt (see below.)

-What about "Not Responding"?"Not Responding" is typically a Windows notification that a specific application is busy.
+What about "Not Responding"?"Not Responding" is typically a Windows notification that a specific application is unable to respond to mouse clicks - in other words, it is busy.
 In the case of Terrain Navigator Pro, it likely means that the map engine is processing new map information or recovering from a damaged state.
 Please be patient when this occurs, and give Terrain Navigator Pro several minutes to complete its tasks.
 If this extends more than 15 minutes, then something may have gone awry and the program should be terminated.
 Then repair the fully corrupt map engine (as described below.)

 How do I easily fix this?In most cases, clearing the map cache will repair any map tiles damaged by the download process.
 Open the File menu and choose Preferences, Internet Access and Map Cache.
 Press Clear Temporary Cache, press Yes, then wait for TNP to process your request.